kerminator-dev/Chat/README.md

 # Review
  ## Full stack chat application.

+This project was made to improve knowlegde of building a .NET WEB applications with WEB Api and also can have many flaws.
+I would be appreciate for a new suggestions to improve the code.

  ### Main functionality:
  - Register/Login/Logout
  - Receive and send in real-time text messages from/to another users throw dialogues